zackees/sudo-win32/README.md

 If you omit [sudo] then the command will just be `sudo_win32`.

-Note that the command is recommended to be a string.
-If this isn't done, then the command will be concatenated using subprocess.list2cmdline.

 If this package solves a problem in your life then you are obligated to give this repo a star.
 If you don't, then you are a bad person.